 This exercise is also helpful because it will identify both the commonalities in your brand perception and the discrepancies.
 Large discrepancies in opinion indicate a larger branding problem: Your employees don’t understand who you are, why you’re here, or what you’re doing.

 4) Review Your Own Content

-Sometimes we think too hard about who we want to be when we should just focus on who we are.
+Sometimes we think too hard about who we want to be, when we should just focus on who we are.
 Take a deep dive into the content you’ve created to examine the way you currently communicate.

 Look at your last 20 tweets, your last few blog posts, your sales materials, newsletters, etc. When you view your content as a whole, you’re likely to identify a few common threads.

-Look for certain words, phrases, or descriptions that jump out.
 Are your newsletter subject lines a little edgy, just like your tweets?
 Do your blogs provide helpful tips?
 These through-lines may hold helpful clues to help you crystallize your voice.

 5) Try a Generator